Index of /sereno/csurf

 for subjects and sessions directories, and the location of the MGH

-freesurfer installation, in tcsh or alternatively, bash (N.B.: keep
+freesurfer installation, in sh/bash/zsh or csh/tcsh:

 [sh/bash/zsh]